TrinityParcero/poke-api-app/README.md

 -   **in progress** filter by color, generation, second type
 -   add hover effect (color change and alt text) to home and about links
 -   change colors on pokedex display based on pokemon type
--   add text search which includes prefix and fuzzy matching for pokemon names
 -   fix react warnings in console, fix accessibility warnings
 -   add special style handling for non-standard evolution chains
 -   add arrows to evolution display